UKÄ presented studies at the EAIR European conference

 The anthology was well received.

-It is a comprehensive student survey we have conducted, and from the findings it is possible to make several interesting comparisons with other countries, says Anette.
+We have conducted a comprehensive student survey and from the findings it is possible to make several interesting comparisons with other countries, says Anette.

 EAIR stands for the European Higher Education Society.
 The conference was held in Portugal and offered eight different parallel tracks with in-depth seminars.